pjazdzewski1990/ScalaConsultants.github.io/_posts/20-03-2015-event-sourced-dice-game-part1.md

 All state changes happen as a result of events being applied.
 If we want to change the game state we need to generate an event and apply it.

-`applyEvent` is overriden in each of game subclasses and each of them handles different set of events.
+`applyEvent` is overridden in each of game subclasses and each of them handles different set of events.
 For example `DiceRolled` event would be invalid in uninitialized state, thus it's not handled there.

 The boon of this approach is that having a list of past events we can easily restore the current